reelyactive/esmapdb/README.md

 | persistentLocation      | 'database' | Store data in a folder called 'database' |
 | persistentKeyEncoding   | 'utf-8'    | See LevelDB for supported encodings   |
 | persistentValueEncoding | 'utf-8'    | See LevelDB for supported encodings   |

+If an _optional_ callback is provided, and the `createPersistent` option is selected, the callback will execute after the persistent store is loaded or an error is encountered.

+As of __esmapdb__ v0.3.0, errors encountered when loading a persistent store are no longer thrown, but may be observed in the _optional_ callback, and operation will continue as per the `createInMemory` setting.

 ### .size